Do you want to get more proactive with customer service?

-Did you know? – A Gartner survey found that proactive customer service results in a full point increase in customer satisfaction metrics – Net Promoter Score (NPS), Customer Satisfaction Score (CSAT), Customer Effort Score (CES), and Value Enhancement Score (VES).
+Not long ago, a Gartner survey found that proactive customer service results in a full-point increase in customer satisfaction metrics – Net Promoter Score (NPS), Customer Satisfaction Score (CSAT), Customer Effort Score (CES), and Value Enhancement Score (VES).

 But how do you do it?
 How do you become proactive with customer support?